GRAPHIC IMAGE: Frank Cali’s killing recalls NYC’s last major mob hit decades ago

 The murder of reputed Gambino crime family boss Frank Cali on Wednesday recalled New York City’s last major mob hit nearly 35 years ago: the assassination of Paul Castellano outside a Manhattan steak house on a December afternoon in 1985.

-Castellano, who at the time was the 70-year-old reputed leader of the same family, which was seen as the nation's largest and most powerful crime organization at the time, was gunned down outside of New York City's Spark's Steakhouse on 46th St.
+Castellano, who at the time was the 70-year-old reputed leader of the same family, which was seen as the nation's largest and most powerful crime organization at the time, was gunned down outside of New York City's Sparks Steakhouse on 46th St.

 FRANK CALI, REPUTED GAMBINO CRIME FAMILY BOSS, FATALLY SHOT OUTSIDE STATEN ISLAND HOME: REPORTS